 Stakeholders Expectations and Key Issues Response Communication Channels for Relationships Sub-contractors To engage in its business with transparency and fairness.
 To be reliable and trustworthy.
 To build good relationship and cooperation.
 To regularly review the criteria for selecting external subcontractors, such as technical ability, expertise, experience, financial status, business reputation, complaints and litigation history.
 To conduct a satisfaction survey at least once a year.
 To establish criteria for selecting external sub-contractors.
 To conduct a satisfaction survey and listen to feedback.
 Competitors To conduct business with transparency and fairness under the rules of good competition To strictly follow the "Policy and Treatment of Competitors" of the Code of Conduct.
 Code of Conduct Creditors To pay interest and repay the principal in a specified period of time.
 To provide a systematic repayment of creditors.
 To apply a Cash Management system to facilitate payment of creditors and be able to manage refunds in a systematic way To strictly follow the "Policy and Treatment of Creditors" of the Code of Conduct.
 To strengthen relationships in various ways.
 To receive suggestions or complaints Code of Conduct Shareholders and investors To have a good performance under reasonable risk.
 To treat and provide information to shareholders equally.
 To conduct business with transparency and fairness.
 To provide the company information to be easily accessible and sufficient for investment decisions.
 To conduct business in accordance with good corporate governance principles.
 To pay dividends according to the company's policy.
 To organize the annual general meeting of shareholders.
 To establish an investor relations department to provide information to shareholders and investors.
 To organize Analyst Meeting, Opportunity Day activities regularly.
-To organize activities for shareholders, analysts and investors to meet with the management.
-To provide information through various channels in a complete, fair, transparent and timely manner.
-To receive suggestions or complaints
+To strengthen relationships in various ways.
+To receive suggestions or complaints Code of Conduct